 Mark Sharp and the Bicycle Thieves took to Glasgow’s G2 venue with all the brute and charm of indie idols and put on a night Pete Doherty would have been proud of.

 G2 is a kooky venue.
-Tucked in right behind its owners, Glasgow’s hugely popular The Garage, a bar, nightclub and gig space.
+Tucked in right behind its owners, Glasgow’s hugely popular The Garage, a bar, nightclub, and gig space.
 It is arty and alternative.
-It is a lovely venue to find oneself in - spotting all the brilliantly placed art work and bits of bright décor on the walls.
+It is a lovely venue to find oneself in – spotting all the brilliantly placed artwork and bits of bright décor on the walls.
 However, it’s not a large room and the depth of the queue for the bar was consistently dire.
-The place definitely could have improved functioned with an additional staff member of two, though nothing but credit to the staff working that night who all put in a hard graft during the, especially tough for customer service staff, lead up to Christmas.
+The place definitely could have improved functioned with an additional staff member of two, though nothing but credit to the staff working that night who all put in a hard graft during the, especially tough for customer service staff, leading up to Christmas.